 They can be excellent family dogs for families with older children, but a giant schnauzer may not be the best choice for families with young children since they can be a bit too dominant in some cases.
 Typically, it is recommended that children in a home be 12 or older before bringing home a Giant Schnauzer.

 Giant Schnauzers are very loyal dogs.
 They enjoy spending time and being active with the members of their family.

-Black Russian Terriers, Great Danes, and Airedale Terriers are three breeds that are similar to the Giant Schnauzer.
+Great Danes, Black Russian Terriers, and Airedale Terriers are three breeds that are similar to the Giant Schnauzer.

 - Great Dane: Great Danes are another working dog like the Giant Schnauzer.
 Both are very large dogs with high intelligence who originated from Germany.
-Great Danes can make a better family pet for families with younger children and are also a better choice for senior citizens or for being a therapy dog.
+Great Danes can make a better family pet for families with younger children and are also a better choice for senior citizens or for being therapy dogs.
 While a Giant Schnauzer’s coat is black, a Great Dane’s coat could be fawn, white, brindle, black, blue, or merle in color.